-New York, a state with a restructured electric market, is advancing low-income solar access via the Reforming the Energy Vision (REV) initiative, Energy Affordability Policy (6% energy burden for low-income residents), and it’s Clean Energy Standard (goal to meet 50% of the state’s electricity needs with renewable resources by 2030).
+New York, a state with a restructured electric market, is advancing low-income solar access via the Reforming the Energy Vision (REV) initiative, Energy Affordability Policy (6% energy burden for low-income residents), and its Green New Deal initiative (goal for 100% of the state’s power to be carbon-neutral by 2040, increasing the Clean Energy Standard to 70% renewable electricity by 2030, and incorporating measures to achieve a Just Transition).

 New York demonstrates valuable lessons regarding the need for regulatory certainty, simplicity, and adequate funding to achieve low-income community solar deployment goals.
-Community solar proponents celebrated in 2015 when the New York Public Service Commission approved a pioneering community solar program with strong low-income provisions.
+Community solar proponents celebrated in 2015 when the New York Public Service Commission (NY PSC) approved a pioneering community solar program with strong low-income provisions.
 Phase I of the new program gave preference to projects with at least 20% capacity targeting low- and moderate-income customers; however, no such projects were proposed because of the Phase’s short six-month timeline and complex design.
-Since 2015, ways to improve New York’s Community Distributed Generation (CDG) program and ensure low-income participation are currently being explored through a number of different Reforming the Energy Vision (REV) proceedings and public stakeholder processes.
-As part of CDG adoption, the Commission has directed low-income focused CDG working groups to investigate barriers and solutions for low-income customer participation under Case 15-E-0082, Case 17-E-0175 and Case 14-M-0094.
+Since 2015, ways to improve New York’s Community Distributed Generation (CDG) program and ensure low-income participation have been explored through a number of different Reforming the Energy Vision (REV) proceedings and public stakeholder processes.
+As part of CDG adoption, the Commission directed low-income focused CDG working groups to investigate barriers and solutions for low-income customer participation under Case 15-E-0082, Case 17-E-0175 and Case 14-M-0094.
+In July 2018, the NY PSC directed the development of a suite of new programs to broaden low-income customer participation, in addition to the Solar for All Program developed by NYSERDA:

-Recent attention regarding low-income CDG in New York has been focused on two new programs offered by NYSERDA: the Low Income Community Solar Initiative and the Affordable Solar Predevelopment and Technical Assistance grant program.
-Under the Low-Income Community Solar initiative, NYSERDA will develop a CDG subscription model specifically for low-income customers, with subscriptions offered either at no cost, or where low-income participants pay a portion of their savings to the sponsor to receive other benefits.
-NYSERDA will issue a solicitation for CDG projects targeting 10,000 subscriptions for low-income customers.
+Recent attention regarding low-income CDG in New York has been focused on two new programs offered by NYSERDA: the Solar for All Program and the Affordable Solar Predevelopment and Technical Assistance grant program.
+Under the Solar for All Program, NYSERDA developed a CDG subscription model specifically for low-income customers, with subscriptions offered either at no cost, or where low-income participants pay a portion of their savings to the sponsor to receive other benefits.
+NYSERDA issued a solicitation for CDG projects targeting 10,000 subscriptions for low-income customers and in December 2018 announced awards to nine projects across the state.
 NYSERDA will allocate the committed capacity to low-income customers using the program’s subscription model, and manage customer enrollment and subscription allocation on an ongoing basis.
 Among other things, NYSERDA has committed to consider policy factors, in addition to pricing, in the evaluation of solicitation responses, including geographic diversity, local-level project support, options to extend customer participation, and other factors.
 (Case 15-E-0751 and 15-E-0082 and Matter 17-01278 Staff Report on Low-Income Community Distributed Generation Proposal Issued December 15, 2017).

 Under the Affordable Solar Predevelopment and Technical Assistance grant program, NYSERDA is offering funding to address barriers to early-stage project development for solar projects that will serve multifamily affordable housing buildings or low-income residents via community solar.
 Grants are available to facilitate activities such as customer acquisition and management, community engagement, the arrangement of financing, and the development of legal structures needed to facilitate project development.